 Massachusetts Burglary Laws and Penalties

 The laws of Massachusetts are complex and can be confusing.
-The exact charge and penalty you face depend on the facts of your case.
+The exact charge and penalty you face depends on the facts of your case.
 There are several different burglary laws:

 Burglary Laws, Defined

-Generally, if you are accused of burglary, you will face felony charges and up to 20 years in prison.
-If, however, this is your second or greater offense, you will face no less than 5 years in prison.
+If you are accused of burglary, you will face felony charges which under the statute have a maximum of up to 20 years in prison.
+If you are accused of a second or greater offense, you will face no less than 5 years in prison as a minimum.

 Armed Burglary or Burglary with Assault